denten-books/plain-text/2-device.md

 holding symbolic inscription, (b) a reading and writing mechanism to operate on the symbols, and (c) a way to transform external symbolic states into internal states of the mechanism.
 Given these three characteristics, the machine becomes a universal mechanism.
-The universal Turing machine can take on the function of any other machine, as long as that machine's internal states are amenable to symbolic representation.
-The universal machine takes machine states as its input.
-In Wittgenstein's terms, it is a machine that "traces the mechanism" of all other forms of symbolic manipulation.
-In this lies the essence of a Turing computer.
+The universal Turing machine can assume the function of any other machine, as long as that machine's internal states are amenable to symbolic representation.
+Symbolic machine states comprise the input of the universal machine.
+In Wittgenstein's terms, Turing imagines a mechanism able to "trace the mechanism" of all other forms of symbolic manipulation.
+In this lies the essence of universal Turing computation.

-Let us unpack more carefully.
+Let us examine the machine more carefully.
 Turing begins his paper as we would expect from Wittgenstein's lineage, with an analogy: "we may compare a man in the process of computing a real number to a machine that is only capable of a finite number of conditions" [@turing_computable_1937, 231].
 In effect, he asks his readers to compare computation, a human mental process, to the mechanical action of a machine.
 As Charles Petzold explained it in his book-length annotation on Turing's paper, Turing "makes reference to 'states of mind' that are analogous to machine states" [@petzold_annotated_2008, 67].
 When read in the context of Wittgenstein's thought experiments, it becomes clear that the analogy itself is a kind of a provocation.
 Neither mathematicians nor philosophers of mind agreed then nor do they now on the extent to which states of mind can be compared to discrete machine states.
 Turing provocatively slides into the language of cognition to reinforce the analogy between mind and mechanism.
 His machines "think" and his humans "compute" throughout.

 Turing further imagines a machine "supplied with a 'tape' (the analogue of paper) running through it, and divided into sections (called 'squares') each